X-TRON404/X-TRON404.github.io/_pages/about.md

 Feel free to explore my website to learn more about my [research](/research), [publications](/publications), and [projects](/projects).

+---
+permalink: /
+title: "About Me"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

+[Your existing 'About Me' content here]

 ## Recent Publications

 <div class="publications">